Yenadis

-The Yenadis also spelled Yanadi are one of the Scheduled tribes of India.
-They live in Andhra Pradesh in Nellore, Chittoor and Prakasam districts.
-The tribe is divided among three subgroups: the Manchi Yanadi, Adavi Yanadi, and Challa Yanadi.
+The Yenadis, also spelled Yanadis, are one of the Adivasi, recognised as a Scheduled Tribe of India.
+They live in the Nellore, Chittoor and Prakasam districts of Andhra Pradesh.
+The tribe is divided into three subgroups: the Manchi Yanadi, Adavi Yanadi, and Challa Yanadi.

-The Yenadis are the largest tribal group in Andhra Pradesh.
+Yenadis are the largest tribal group in Andhra Pradesh.
+In 2011, the Yenadi population was 537,808.
+The Yenadis speak a dialect of Telugu.